-Doctors who want to transition into non-clinical jobs often don't know where to begin.
-There are many physicians and health care professionals who want to find non-clinical jobs- for a variety of reasons.
-The following steps can make that transition happen smoothly.
+Doctors who want to work in non-clinical jobs often don't know where to begin.
+The following steps can help you make your career transition happen smoothly.

 5. Taking Initiative

 As you map out your next steps, there are three methods that you can use to approach your career transition:

 6. Accept a good job and continue to prove to yourself and to others that you are an asset.

 Doctors can succeed in a variety of non-clinical fields.
 When doctors thrive on the non-clinical world, there are many winners, including the health care delivery system as a whole.

 If you decide at any time throughout this process that you want to stay in clinical medicine, but you think you need to make some changes to your current work environment, don't delay improving your situation.
 Your patients will be better served if you are in a situation that is fair and productive.
 Every physician can and should achieve career satisfaction.